S3-working-group/s3-practical-guide/docs/all.md

 Content relating to the whole organization:

 -   <dfn data-info="Primary Driver: The primary driver for a domain is the main driver that people who account for that domain respond to.">primary driver</dfn>, <dfn data-info="Strategy: A high level approach for how people will create value to successfully account for a domain.">strategy</dfn> and organizational <dfn data-info="Values: Valued principles that guide behavior.
-Not to be confused with "value" (singular) in the context of a driver.">values</dfn>
+Not to be confused with &quot;value&quot; (singular) in the context of a driver.">values</dfn>
 -   organizational structure (<dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domains</dfn> and the connections between them)
 -   <dfn data-info="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</dfn>